Have questions? We're here.

 Sea otter spotting on an Alaska wildlife tour

 Whales aren't the only marine mammals that make their homes in and around Alaska's waterways.
 Sea otters are a universal favorite for their playful manner and curious personality.
-Adult sea otters reach roughly 4.5 ft (1.3 m) in length, and are frequently seen in kelp beds and along the coasts of Prince William Sound.
+Adult sea otters reach roughly 4.5 ft (1.3 m) in length and are frequently seen in kelp beds and along the coasts of Prince William Sound.
 A variety of pinnipeds can be found in Alaskan waters, including Steller's sea lions and Harbor seals.
-The state's Bering and Chuchki coasts are the only places in North America to view the Pacific walrus.
+The state's Bering and Chukchi coasts are the only places in North America to view the Pacific walrus.
 These huge animals can weigh 4000 lbs (1800 kg), and both males and females grow the distinctive tusks, which they use for fighting and maneuvering their massive bodies out of the water.

 Birds